dcbaker/cython/docs/src/userguide/extension_types.rst

 cast and allowing the code to proceed.

 To explicitly test the type of an object, use the :meth:`isinstance` builtin function.
-For known builtin or extension types, Cython translates these into a fast and safe type check that ignores changes to the object's ``__class__`` attribute etc., so that after a successful :meth:`isinstance` test, code can rely on the expected C structure of the
+For known builtin or extension types, Cython0 translates these into a fast and safe type check that ignores changes to the object's ``__class__`` attribute etc., so that after a successful :meth:`isinstance` test, code can rely on the expected C structure of the